michelled/weavly.org/src/robot-activities/tracing-shapes-with-dash.md

 * Make sure the marker tips can touch the paper
 * Traced lines may not be straight and accurate as markers may move in different directions

-## Change it up

-* Try different colors and marker tips to get different effects

-## Level Up

-* Complete this activity again with a new shape or pattern

 ## Skill Development

 * Analytical/Reasoning
 * Spatial
 * Mathematical
+* Sequencing
+* Directions

+## Level Up

+Complete this activity again with a new shape or pattern